dewitt4/Cloud-Custodain/docs/source/azure/advanced/azurefunctions.rst

 - Storage (shared across functions)
 - Application Insights (shared across functions)
-- Application Service Plan (shared across functions)
+- Application Service Plan (shared across functions with optional default auto scale rule)
 - Application Service (per function)

 Functions can be deployed in either a dedicated Application Service Plan (Basic, Standard or Premium) or in a Consumption plan.